ostin-r/automate-boring-stuff-solutions/README.md

         while True:
             element = pyautogui.locateOnScreen(img_name)
             if element is not None: return

-- Overall, I learned a lot more about the Pyautogui module during this project.
+  - Overall, a very fun and challenging project for learning how to use the Pyautogui module.